Beginner to advanced

 Winter and spring recitals

 Studio hours: 9 am to 7 pm

 Music has always been an important part of my life.
 From my youth I have taken every opportunity to spend time on the piano.
 And, like yours, my music education continues.
 Although I hold degrees in piano performance and sacred music, I continue to learn and grow as a pianist.

-Students often seek ask me to help them choose and prepare music for special school and church events.
-I provide 3 recitals a year and students have the option of participating in festivals and events hosted by the Austin District Music Assn. / Texas Music Teachers Assn.
+As asked, I help students to choose and prepare music for special school and church events.
+I provide three recitals every year, and students have the option of participating in festivals and events hosted by the Austin District Music Assn. / Texas Music Teachers Assn.